Quantifying repulsiveness of determinantal point processes: Parametric families of DPP kernels

 uniformly on all compact sets.
-In particular, for $\alpha=\alpha_{\max}$,
+In particular, for $\alpha=\alpha _{\max}$,

-uniformly on all compact sets and where $C_B$ is defined in~\eqref{expressionjinc}. \end{proposition}
+uniformly on all compact sets and where $C_B$ is defined in~(\ref {expressionjinc}). \end{proposition}

-This family of kernels contains the Gaussian kernel, being the particular case $m=1$, and includes as limiting cases the Poisson kernel~\eqref{kernel_poisson} (when $\alpha\to 0$) and $C_B$, in view of \eqref{LG convergence 2}.
-Some illustrations of this model are provided in the supplementary material, including graphical representations of the pcf and some realizations.
+This family of kernels contains the Gaussian kernel, being the particular case $m=1$, and includes as limiting cases the Poisson kernel~(\ref{kernelpoisson}) (when $\alpha\to0$) and $C_B$, in view of (\ref{LGconvergence2}).
+Some illustrations of this model are provided in the supplementary material~\cite{bisciosupplementary}, including graphical representations of the p.c.f. and some realizations.